ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

   In particular, the CCS MUST include the "cnf" claim specifying the public key of C as a COSE_Key object, SHOULD include the "sub" claim specifying the subject name of C associated with the public key of C, and MAY include additional claims.

-If the raw public key of RS is wrapped by a CCS, then the following applies.
+If the raw public key of the RS is wrapped by a CCS, then the following applies.

-* The payload of the Access Token Response is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "rs_cnf" parameter {{RFC9201}} MUST specify a "kccs" structure, with value a CCS specifying the public key of RS.
+* The payload of the Access Token Response is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "rs_cnf" parameter {{RFC9201}} MUST specify a "kccs" structure, with value a CCS specifying the public key of the RS.

-  In particular, the CCS MUST include the "cnf" claim specifying the public key of RS as a COSE_Key object, SHOULD include the "sub" claim specifying the subject name of RS associated with the public key of RS, and MAY include additional claims.
+  In particular, the CCS MUST include the "cnf" claim specifying the public key of the RS as a COSE_Key object, SHOULD include the "sub" claim specifying the subject name of the RS associated with the public key of the RS, and MAY include additional claims.

 For the "req_cnf" parameter of the Access Token Request, the "rs_cnf" parameter of the Access Token Response, and the "cnf" claim of the access token, the Confirmation Method "kccs" structure and its identifier are defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.